deymadhumanti89/NLP-Coding-Challenge/README.md

 # NLP-Coding-Challenge
-It concists of Pandas,Numpy ML and NLTK codes for Medical Notes NLP Project
+It consists of Pandas,Numpy ML and NLTK codes for Medical Notes Project on NLP.